IFRS 15 / ASC 606 Case: Customer projects

-SAP is introducing enhancements to SAP Business ByDesign to allow customers to comply with Accounting Standard IFRS 15/ASC 606 Revenue recognitions Requirements.
-The series of case documents introduces the key requirements of IFRS 15 /ASC 606 along with steps to be taken by the client to implement the new functionality.
+SAP introduced enhancements to SAP Business ByDesign to allow customers to comply with accounting standard IFRS15/ASC606 revenue recognitions requirements.
+A series of case documents introduces the key requirements of IFRS15 /ASC606 along with steps to be taken by the client to implement the functionality.

 The following topics will be outlined in this case document:

 - Sales orders and performance obligations with projects

 - Fixed price items / time and material Items